-This exploratory study investigated the impact of AI-based GDA on the development of Iranian EFL learners' writing abilities.
+This exploratory study investigated the impact of AI-based GDA in developing Iranian EFL learners' writing abilities.
 This study was motivated by scant research on incorporating AI-based chatbots as technological mediating tools in DA.
-The findings demonstrated that AI chatbots, such as ChatGPT, can be employed as helpful technological mediations in DA classes.
-The study confirmed that human and technological mediation worked in tandem to improve writing abilities, providing several advantages.
+The findings demonstrated that AI chatbots like ChatGPT can be employed as helpful technological mediations in DA classes, and the study confirmed that human and technology mediation worked in tandem to improve writing abilities, which provided several advantages.

 This study has several pedagogical implications.
 First, chatbot-assisted GDA provided learners with oral and written corrective feedback, catering to different learning styles.
-This helps the instructor implement DA practices for the whole class simultaneously and minimizes their labor, as two feedback modalities are provided at once.
+This helps the instructor implement DA practices for the whole class simultaneously and minimises their labour as two feedback modalities are provided once.
 This also increases teachers' understanding of class dynamics and learners' special needs as they unfold during DA treatments.
-Technology-assisted language learning can also benefit from this study, as the revolutionary impact of AI chatbots on L2 learning remains largely unexplored and in need of empirical evidence.
+Technology-assisted language learning can also benefit from this study, as the revolutionary impact of AI chatbots on L2 learning still needs empirical evidence.
 AI specialists can launch and develop AI chatbots that provide oral feedback to maximise their positive contribution to language learning.

 The study has several limitations, so caution is needed when interpreting and generalising the results.
-First, including both genders in the study may alter the results, and future studies can investigate the effects of gender.
-Second, the period between the pre- and post-test was short, which can be accommodated by administering a delayed post-test to alleviate practice effects.
+First, including both genders in the study might change the results, and future studies can investigate gender effects.
+Second, the period between the pre and post-test was short, which can be accommodated by administering a delayed post-test to alleviate practice effects.
 Third, as including 15 participants in each group was a rule of thumb, expanding the number of learners is suggested for further research.
 Fourth, the long-term effects of AI-mediated GDA on EFL learners' autonomy can be explored in longitudinal studies.
-Finally, comparing the effects of different AI chatbots and their performance across different proficiency levels can be explored in the future.
+Finally, comparing the effect of different AI chatbots and comparisons across different proficiency levels can be explored in the future.